 What we recommend for sidelight window treatments: Plantation shutters.
 Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.

 French doors are a common sight connected to decks or patios.
-Since they’re double doors, hinged, and typically have large glass panels Dallas homeowners have a great opportunity to improve their style and light control.
+French doors are hinged double doors, usually with large glass panes, so Dallas homeowners have a great opportunity to improve their style and light control.
 French doors open and close often, so they need a durable window treatment that will still let you control the amount of light you let into your home.

 What we recommend for French door window treatments: Plantation shutters.
 Because they can be installed directly onto the window and are incredibly resilient, shutters are a great partner for French doors.
 Their timeless looks and energy-efficiency are also bonuses for your French door.